dwyl/process-handbook/how-to-create-personas.md

 rather than a nebulous "user".
 Personas remind the team of the
-*motives*, *pain points* and reasons *why* people _need_ a particular feature that is being built.
+*motives*, *pain points* and reasons *why* people _need_ a particular feature.
 Keeping these reasons at the forefront of the teams' mind can significanty impact the delivery of the product.